How we work.

 Interiors that adapt without starting over

-Long-term value across changing contexts
+Long-term relevance across evolving contexts

-A stable circular system rather than isolated interventions
+A continuity framework rather than isolated interventions

 How value circulates

+At May Again, we don’t see furniture as a one-time purchase or a static end point.
 We work with design as something that can remain active, meaningful and relevant across different contexts over time.

 Rather than defining one fixed model, May Again designs the conditions that allow value to circulate fairly between designers, spaces and future users.
 Each project is shaped according to its context, duration and ambitions.